 In the fall, cross-country, men's and women's soccer, women's volleyball, and women's tennis have their CACC seasons.
-Each team is eligible for post-season play, and winning a conference championship results in a trip to the NCAA Tournament.
+Winning a conference championship results in a trip to the NCAA Tournament.
 Men's lacrosse and men's and women's track and field began their first season of competition in 2013-2014, while women's bowling and women's golf saw their first year of competition in 2014-2015.
 Men's ice hockey joined the athletic lineup in 2015-2016 and Women's ice hockey begins competition in 2016-2017.